hydroper-jet/lang/spec/1.0/source/src/classes.md

 * a class attempts to extend itself;
 * a class attempts to extend a subclass of itself.

-## Parent definition

-When the parent definition of a class is a package, the class has a fully package qualified name.

 <!--

 | Internal property | Description |